-One of the easiest ways to figure out what the best benefits for your specific company might be is to take a look at what others are doing.
-Unfortunately, there isn’t one entity or survey that has exacting metrics for benefits.
-But there are ways to look at smaller surveys and coalesce insights, so that’s what we’ve done.
+Here’s a way to determine the best employee benefits for your specific company culture.
+Take a look at what other large and small business owners are doing.
+Unfortunately, there isn’t one entity or survey that offers exacting metrics for benefits.
+However, there are ways to look at smaller surveys and to coalesce insights, so that’s what we’ve done.

-Based on everything we’ve seen, here are 10 of the most popular employee benefits for 2022.
+We combed through Forbes Advisor along with several other surveys and articles to research this topic.
+Based on everything we’ve seen, here are 12 of the most popular employee benefits package perks employees seek.

 2. Mental health programs

-It likely doesn’t surprise anyone who survived 2020 and 2021 that 44% of employers are investing in mental health benefits.
-From expanded health benefits that now include mental health services to access to mental health apps, employers are adding mental health services to their benefits offerings.
-Considering the stress and strain that the pandemic brought, in many ways mental health investments pay for themselves in the form of happy and healthy employees.
+Great job benefits almost always include strong mental health support.
+It won’t likely surprise anyone in a post-pandemic world that roughly half of employers are investing in mental health benefits.
+Some offer expanded health benefits that now include mental health services.
+Some offer access to mental health apps.
+Employers are adding mental health services to their benefits packages.
+Consider the stress and strain that the pandemic brought to workers.
+In many ways, mental health investments pay for themselves — in the form of happy and healthy employees.

 3. Employee engagement efforts

-Many teams are distributed now, which means getting the gang together to laugh and make memories is harder than ever.
-But that doesn’t mean businesses should stop trying to bring camaraderie and bonding into the workplace.
-While perhaps not as powerful as in-person events, investing in Zoom socials like happy hours or game nights can be effective ways for employees to establish bonds.
+Many teams are distributed these days, so getting the gang together to laugh and make memories isn’t as easy as it used to be.
+This doesn’t mean that businesses should stop trying to bring camaraderie and bonding into the workplace.
+While perhaps not as powerful as in-person events, Zoom socials (like happy hours or game nights) can be effective ways for distant employees to establish bonds.

-Employee engagement can also take the form of employee recognition programs, employee-led education programs, volunteer or civic opportunities, and more.
-The key is to find meaningful ways to keep your employees happy, engaged, and feeling like the critical element to your business’s success that they are!
+Employee engagement can also take the form of employee recognition programs, employee-led education programs, or volunteer or civic opportunities.
+The key is to find meaningful ways to keep your employees happy and engaged.
+Remind them that they are the critical elements to your business’s success!